cj-mills/End-to-End-In-Game-Style-Transfer-Tutorial-Intel/README.md

 `AssetImporter is referencing an asset from the previous import.
 This should not happen.`

 You can fix this issue by rebuilding the Unit asset.
 1. Open the Kinematica folder in the Assets section.
-Double-click on the `Unit` asset.
+2. Double-click on the `Unit` asset.
-2. Click `Build` in the pop-up window.
-You can close the pop-up window once the build is complete.
+3. Click `Build` in the pop-up window.
+4. Close the pop-up window once the build is complete.
-3. Back in the `Assets` section, open the `Biped` scene in the `Scenes` folder.
+5. Back in the `Assets` section, open the `Biped` scene in the `Scenes` folder.
 The project should run normally now.
 However, there might be some stuttering the first time it is run.